zbhavyai/fedora-setup/README.md

   - `.vimrc`
 - Customization options for the Gnome Terminal
 - SSH configuration for seamless remote access
-- Installation of VS Code extensions
+- Installation of VS Code and some extensions

 ## What's not automated

-Certain software packages or configurations tailored to specific needs won't be automatically set up.
+Certain software packages or configurations tailored to specific needs won't be automatically set up - like [konsole](./konsole/) and [pdadmin](./postgres/) which I don't need on all the machines.
 This includes software that isn't universally required or configurations that demand manual intervention.

 ## How to use